 According to research, some areas have higher percentages of uninsured drivers in the UK than others.
 London is a hotspot, with EC London having 6.6% of drivers without insurance, and NW London with 7.4%.
 Top of the chart is East London, where 13.4% of drivers were without insurance in 2016, when the research was published.
 At the other end of the scale, Scottish drivers were said to have the smallest number of drivers without insurance, as did the Home Counties.

-What should you do if you’ve been involved in an accident with uninsured drivers in the UK?
+What to do if you’ve been involved in an accident with an uninsured driver?

 In some cases, an uninsured driver will flee the scene of an accident, because they know they do not have insurance and are therefore unable to exchange details with the other driver or parties involved.
 Sometimes, the driver will admit they have no insurance.